 It is unlikely that the P2P industry will replace banks altogether, but by harnessing technology and offering tiered interest rates to borrowers based on their credit scores, P2P providers can provide a convenient alternative to banks and other financial institutions.

-Pros and cons of peer-to-peer loans
+Pros and cons of P2P lending in Singapore

 - Borrowers can secure loans at rates generally lower than those offered by banks